 Yesterday (14th July 2021) Caroline Dinenage, Minister for Digital and Culture launched a new Online Media Literacy Strategy to help combat misinformation online.
-The strategy has been brought forward to support teachers, carers, youth workers and librarians in their skills to help children and young people in their critical thinking development to spot misinformation online.
+The strategy has been brought forward to support teachers and other professionals working with children in their skills to help children and young people in their critical thinking development to spot misinformation online.

 The topic of misleading content or ‘Fake News’ is a problem that many of us face on a day-to-day basis, not only affecting children and young people but adults as well.
 According to Ofcom, it was found that 40% of adults do not have the skills to critically assess online content.
 The topic is so relevant that it was our theme for Safer Internet Day 2021 and managed to be our biggest one yet!

 Part of the strategy aims to offer training to those who work with children and young people with a focus towards those who have vulnerabilities.
-This training will look to develop critical analysis of online content so when individuals read articles, blogs or social media posts, there is an understanding behind how content works and why critical thinking is important to determine what is trustworthy or not.
+This training will look to develop critical analysis of online content so when individuals read content online, there is an understanding behind how content works and why critical thinking is important to determine what is trustworthy or not.
 The skills learned can then be passed on to those children and young people in their care.
 As well as this, working with social media influencers will also be explored to try and promote awareness of these skills

 Digital Minister Caroline Dinenage said:

 False or confused information spread online could threaten public safety and undermine our democracy.
 We are legislating to make tech platforms more accountable for this, but people still need the right skills to distinguish between fact and fiction online.
 Through the Media Literacy Strategy, we will channel the efforts of dedicated UK organisations and bring the fight to fake news by making the young, vulnerable and wider online community more resistant and resilient to it.